yazid-hoblos/SynPathTransfer/6-Pyruvate-Valorization/STRAT.md

 4. Finally we try to generalize this module to any molecule not only pyruvate

-1. Crackshay
+## 1. Crackshay Pathway Search

-2. Cost Assessment
+## 2. Cost Assessment

-given a list of pathways we want to assess the cost of each ex for pyruvate
+Given a list of pathways we want to assess the cost of each

-Pathway
+ex for pyruvate pathways
 map00010  	Glycolysis / Gluconeogenesis
 map00020  	Citrate cycle (TCA cycle) map00030  	Pentose phosphate pathway